SGene-hub/DL_musical_structure/README.md

 # DL_musical_structure
 Final Project for CPS452/552 'Deep Learning Theory and Applications'

-This repositort holds the final project for the aforementioned class.
+This reposiitory holds the final project for the aforementioned class.
 The aim of the project is to perform automated musical analysis, given a MIDI file as input.
-A Convolutional NN, as well as a LSTM and a Transformer have been developed to perform this task.
-Our models outputs an ordered, sequence of phrases.
+A Convolutional NN, as well as a LSTM NN and a Transformer NN have been developed to perform this task.
+Our models outputs an ordered sequence of phrases.
 Consider the follownig output example:

 i4A4B8A4A4b4B8A4A4b4b4A4A4b4A4o3